-- To communicate this Code of Practice and the Archaeological Protection Procedures (Appendix IV) to all personnel operating on the bog. - To ensure that all notices relating to the Archaeological Protection Procedures are posted and maintained at appropriate locations on the bog. - To report any stray finds, presented to the Liaison Officer from his/her group of bogs, to the Duty Officer of the National Museum of Ireland. - To provide for the appropriate protection of the stray find, whether in-situ or removed from the bog, as directed by the Duty Officer of the National Museum of Ireland.
+- 1. To communicate this Code of Practice and the Archaeological Protection Procedures (Appendix IV) to all personnel operating on the bog. - 2.
+To ensure that all notices relating to the Archaeological Protection Procedures are posted and maintained at appropriate locations on the bog. - 3.
+To report any stray finds, presented to the Liaison Officer from his/her group of bogs, to the Duty Officer of the National Museum of Ireland. - 4.
+To provide for the appropriate protection of the stray find, whether in-situ or removed from the bog, as directed by the

-5. To arrange for the delivery or collection of the stray find, as directed by the Duty Officer of the National Museum of Ireland.
-6. To complete the Report of Discovery of Archaeological Object(s) in Bogs (Appendix V), as directed by the Duty Officer of the National Museum of Ireland.
-7. To maintain a file of all stray finds and associated documentation and provide copies to the Project Archaeologist.
-To provide assistance, where required, to the Department 8. during archaeological surveys.
-9. To provide assistance, where required, to Bord na Móna's Consultant Archaeologists, during investigation and mitigation of monuments.
-10. To report to the Bord na Móna members on the Archaeology Management Liaison Committee any planned developments or new activities on cutaway peatland areas within his/her group of bogs.
+- To arrange for the delivery or collection of the stray find, as directed by the Duty Officer of the National Museum of Ireland. - To complete the Report of Discovery of Archaeological Object(s) in Bogs (Appendix V), as directed by the Duty Officer of the National Museum of Ireland. - To maintain a file of all stray finds and associated documentation and provide copies to the Project Archaeologist. - To provide assistance, where required, to the Department during archaeological surveys. - To provide assistance, where required, to Bord na Móna's Consultant Archaeologists, during investigation and mitigation of monuments. - To report to the Bord na Móna members on the Archaeology Management Liaison Committee any planned developments or new activities on cutaway peatland areas within his/her group of bogs.